aikido-sensei/Connect4Agent/README.md

 # Connect 4 Game

-A simple implementation of the classic Connect 4 game with a graphical user interface using Pygame.
+A reinforcement learning agent based on AlphaGo zero to play the Connect 4 game.

 ## Requirements
 - Python 3.x